ndelah/blog/_posts/2024-02-29-Building-your-own-blog-quickly-with-Jekyll.md

 layout: post
 ---

-# Building your own blog on Jekyll the easy way

 **TLDR:** Build a nice website using templates, zero knowledge in 10 minutes time.

 ## Why do we  need another tutorial on Jekyll?